Analytic calculation of the vison gap in the Kitaev spin liquid: Vison Gap in the Kitaev Honeycomb Model

-(Fig. \ref{PhaseShift} c.) associated with a Bond flip, which is seen to contain a resonance centered around $\epsilon_0\approx \pm 0.07 K$.
+(Fig. \ref{PhaseShift} c.) associated with a bond flip, which is seen to contain a resonance centered around $\epsilon_0\approx \pm 0.07 K$.
 This resonance can be examined in detail by expanding $g_0(z)$ and $g_2(z)$ for small $z$:

 Which can be used to evaluate scattering phase shift $\delta_v(\omega)$ (\ref{phase_shift}), and the resonant DOS change $\Delta \rho (\omega)$ (\ref{DOSchange}) analytically.
 The position of the resonance is determined by the integration over the entire band but its width is determined by the density of states at low energies.
-Since the DOS vanishes inside the spectral gap, the resonance may become sharp in the topological state.
+Since the DOS vanishes inside the spectral gap, the resonance will become sharp in the gapped topological phase when its center lies beneath the gap edge (see Fig[\ref{SharpResonanceSchematic}]).
 The sharp peak in the gapped state signifies the binding of Majorana fermions to the visons formed by $\mathbb{Z}_2$ bond flip at origin.